Unmasking Degenerative Disc Disease: A Pathway to Active Living

 Examination of Lower Limb Neurology

-The lower limb neurological examination is an integral component of the complete neurological evaluation.
+The neurological examination of the lower limb is integral to the complete neurological evaluation.
 It serves to evaluate the motor and sensory neurons responsible for the function of the lower limbs.
 This assessment is crucial in identifying any deficiencies in the nervous system.
-In the context of Degenerative Disc Disease (DDD), neurological testing becomes especially important.
+Neurological testing becomes especially important in the context of Degenerative Disc Disease (DDD).
 DDD can lead to nerve compression, causing pain, numbness, or weakness in the lower limbs.
-By using this examination as both a screening and investigative tool, we can detect nerve-related issues early, better understand the extent of the nerve involvement, and tailor treatment plans accordingly.
+Using this examination as a screening and investigative tool, we can detect nerve-related issues early, better understand the extent of the nerve involvement, and tailor treatment plans accordingly.

 A peripheral vascular examination is an essential diagnostic tool employed to discern any indications of vascular-related issues.
 This examination becomes particularly important when dealing with Degenerative Disc Disease (DDD).
 While DDD primarily affects the spine, it can indirectly impact the vascular system by causing inflammation or structural changes that impinge upon blood vessels, which can lead to circulatory issues.
-Detecting and treating Peripheral Vascular Disease (PVD) early can help prevent cardiovascular and cerebrovascular complications.
+Early detection and treatment of Peripheral Vascular Disease (PVD) can help prevent cardiovascular and cerebrovascular complications.
 This video outlines some of the common procedures we execute in everyday clinical practice to assess vascular health.

 Managing Degenerative Disc Disease